 One of the key challenges we face is that the causes of climate change are deeply embedded in our way of life.
 From heating our homes to food and transport, the choices we make have implications for us as a society.
 Understanding these choices is the first step.
 It is clear that we require transformational change in all these aspects of our daily lives over the coming years.

 The Citizens' Assembly and national dialogue on climate change point the way forward towards models of participatory engagement that can help to address these challenges by engaging with the wider public to create awareness, engagement, and motivation to act.
-It is a moral imperative the Ireland tackle climate change not just because we have promised to do so as part of international agreements to achieve outcomes, but more importantly because it helps to safeguard our future.
+It is a moral imperative that Ireland tackles climate change not just because we have promised to do so as part of international agreements to achieve outcomes, but more importantly because it helps to safeguard our future.

 The Minister for Communications, Climate Action and Environment, Deputy Bruton, has already said he wants to make Ireland a leader in responding to climate change, not a follower.
 That will require a further step change throughout Government.
 Being a leader means acting now, stretching ourselves and seizing the enterprise opportunities in a low carbon economy, including new circular and bioeconomies.
 Being a follower means the final costs of adjustment are much higher and opportunities are much lower or completely lost.